jsime/robobot/README.md

 ### Exporting Functions

-Functions are exported for use in IRC by overriding the RoboBot::Plugin attribute `commands` as detailed in the section above.
+Functions are exported for use in chat by overriding the RoboBot::Plugin attribute `commands` as detailed in the section above.
 Name collisions are tolerated, though the last plugin to be loaded (which must be assumed to be a randomized order) will take precedence.
 All functions are also accessible by prefixing